JTimmermans/BBAC_missing_values/README.md

 # BBAC missing value imputation

 Python matrix imputation implementation of the [Bregman Block Average Co-clustering (BBAC) algorithm](http://www.jmlr.org/papers/volume8/banerjee07a/banerjee07a.pdf).
-Currently co-cluster using the R functionality from [fnyanez](https://github.com/fnyanez/bbac).
+Currently BBAC statistics are calculated using the R repository from [fnyanez](https://github.com/fnyanez/bbac), small adjustments have been made to incorporate the full capability of the W matrix.

 ## Getting Started